Making a difference

 Power designed in Collaboration with Mary Beard – Rosa – the only UK-wide Fund for women and girls.
 Their vision is of equality and justice for all women and girls in the UK.

-Feminist or Hope, Nope and Vote – Young Women's Trust, who are helping young women aged 18-30 in England and Wales struggling to live on low or no pay, to get into work that is right for them.
+Feminist & Hope, Nope & Vote – Young Women's Trust, who are helping young women aged 18-30 in England and Wales struggling to live on low or no pay, to get into work that is right for them.

-Survivor or Enough – Woman’s Trust.
+Survivor, Enough & This too shall pass – Woman’s Trust.
 They provide a safe, non-judgemental environment and specialist counselling for women to address the complex psychological impact of different types of domestic abuse.

 STEMinist – Code to Inspire established in 2015 in Afghanistan – as the first coding school for young women – by Computer Science Professor Fereshteh Forough.
 Their aim is to empower young women in developing nations to drive economic and social progress by teaching them how to code, find programming jobs and launch technology ventures.